 $350,000 Car Accident Settlement; 2011:

-The elderly woman suffered a broken wrist and puncture wound in one of her legs.
+The older woman suffered a broken wrist and a puncture wound in one of her legs.
 Subsequently, the puncture became infected and required substantial medical care at home.
 That medical treatment cost her over $100,000.

-To make up for this, she brought a claim against both drives and against her own insurance carrier for uninsured motorist coverage.
-The three parties gave her a combined amount of $350,000 after she brought a policy limit action.
+She brought a claim against both drives and her insurance carrier for uninsured motorist coverage to make up for this.
+The three parties gave her a combined amount of $350,000 after she got a policy limit action.

 $950,000 Motor Vehicle Accident Settlement; 2018:

 This multi-car collision began when an automobile pulled out of a driveway and hit a car on Western Avenue in Chicago, Illinois.
 That vehicle then slammed into the plaintiff’s car at high speeds.